 - Brent McBride, PhD, Director, Child Development Lab, Human Development and Family Studies

 - Margarita Teran-Garcia, PhD, MD, Assistant Professor, Food Science and Human Nutrition

-The project is supported by the Dairy Research Institute with a $1M grant over five years.
+The project is supported by the National Dairy Council with a $1M grant over five years.